dstackai/dstack/docs/docs/reference/dstack.yml/task.md

 ### Distributed tasks

-By default, the task runs on a single node.
-However, you can run it on a cluster of nodes.
+By default, a task runs on a single node.
+However, you can run it on a cluster of nodes by specifying `nodes`:

 <div editor-title="examples/fine-tuning/train.dstack.yml">